caiovpsilveira/Simple-Cache-Hierarchy/README.md

 # Cache controller state machine

-The cache controller was modelled by a Mealy state machine.
+The cache controller was modelled by a Mealy state machine, based on the proposed state machine in Computer Organization and Design: the hardware/software interface 5. ed.
 The controller states are:

 **IDLE**: the cache is in an IDLE state, waiting for the up hierarchy to request some operation.